About Sandy Hill

 The AGM is also the forum for the election of the Board of Directors by the members.

-The business meeting included the election of the Board of Directors, presentation and approval of the Board Chair’s and Treasurer’s reports, By-law review and appointment of auditors for the next fiscal year.
+The business meeting included, among other items, the election of the Board of Directors, presentation and approval of the Board Chair’s and Treasurer’s reports, review of the Centre's By-laws and appointment of auditors for the next fiscal year.